U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Results and discussion

 \subsection{Dereverberation with strong supervision}

-Figure~\ref{fig:results_strong} reports the relative improvement of training using strong supervision of the reverberation matching loss with the ground-truth RIR (defined in Eq.~\eqref{eq:strong_rir_supervision} over using the baseline supervision of dry signal.
+Figure~\ref{fig:results_strong} reports the performance of the strong supervision implemented as our proposed reverberation matching loss with the ground-truth RIR (defined in Eq.~\eqref{eq:strong_rir_supervision}).

-\lreplace{ Table~\ref{tab:strong} reports the results of dereverberation models trained under strong supervision using our proposed reverberation matching loss with exact RIR supervision, in comparison to each model’s original training loss. }{} Specifically, the baseline training losses are as follows: for the BiLSTM model, mean squared error (MSE) between the ground-truth and estimated magnitudes; for FullSubNet, MSE between the ground-truth ideal and estimated complex ratio mask; and for the TF-Locoformer (TFL), a combination of time-domain loss and a multiresolution spectral loss between the ground-truth and estimated dry signals.
+For reference, the supervision by the dry signal is also provided as a baseline.
+Specifically, the baseline training losses are as follows: for the BiLSTM model, mean squared error (MSE) between the ground-truth and estimated magnitudes; for FullSubNet, MSE between the ground-truth ideal and estimated complex ratio mask; and for the TF-Locoformer, a combination of time-domain loss and a multiresolution spectral loss between the ground-truth and estimated dry signals.

 On synthetic RIRs, training with supervision from the ground-truth dry signal generally outperforms supervision via the proposed reverberation matching loss.
 The only exceptions occur with FullSubNet, which yields higher performance on the SISDR metric when trained with the reverberation matching loss, and with TF-Locoformer, which performs better on the ESTOI metric under the same conditions.
 In contrast, on real RIRs, an opposite trend is observed\lreplace{though the results are less significant.}{.} For all metrics except SRMR, models trained with supervision from the exact RIR either achieve better performance or exhibit differences that are not statistically significant, according to a Wilcoxon nonparametric test (p-value $< 0.001$).
 One explanation for this behavior is that supervision with the reverberation matching loss offers a more balanced optimization of magnitude and phase information, leading to faster convergence\lreplace{}{, which is crucial on this harder dataset}.